IELTS Listening Practise

 The IELTS Listening section is of 30 minutes duration.
 It is the same for both the Academic and General Training tests.
 The listening test consists of 4 parts.
 These 4 parts are presented with increasing difficulty level.
 The first and the second sections are on general topics, the first being in a dialogue form and the second in a monologue form.
 The third and fourth sections will have a focus on education or training.
 This will be in a lecture and a discussion form.
 The discussion can be between 2 or 4 people.
 Each section will have 10 questions.

-IELTS listening practise is very important, as the listening tape is played only once.
+Listening practise for IELTS is very important, as the listening tape is played only once.
 It is advised to write down the answers as you listen to the tape.
 At the end of the session, 10 minutes is given for you to copy the answers to the booklet.

-A person who has done many IELTS listening practise tests comes out of the test hall feeling confident about his/her answers.
+A person who has taken many practise tests comes out of the test hall feeling confident about his/her answers.
 The listening module is fairly simple if you have practiced enough.

 This listening test is given to measure your listening skills and to understand how you listen and capture the idea and information given by the speaker.
 There are many types of questions asked in the listening test- multiple choice questions, short answer questions, sentence completion questions, notes or diagram or flow chart completion questions, matching questions and classification questions.
 Answers with spelling errors will be marked wrong.